Load an image from file

 Get "n-pages" of the image

-Create a new image from raw pixel data
+Creates a new image from raw pixel data with zero-copy performance.

 Make a VipsImage from 1D or 2D list.